 As always, you can filter the results of the chart by card attribute.
 This way you can visualize throughput according to a wide range of criteria like assignee, priority, card color, type, etc.

-This overview article will be followed-up by a series of in-depth articles which will explain how to use each of the charts to its full potential.
+This overview article will be followed-up by a series of in-depth articles which will explain how to use each of the charts to its full potential and make your Kanban planning process easy.